bigkreators/bigkreators.com/README.md

 - **Database**: MongoDB schemas and models
 - **Static Assets**: CSS and JavaScript in `static/` directory
 - **Media**: Uploaded files in `media/` directory (when using local storage)

-For more information on the frontend implementation, see [FRONTEND.md](FRONTEND.md).

 ## API Documentation